Our Friendly™ Technology provides a responsible method of controlling insect pests that spread disease or damage crops.

 CLICK TO LEARN MORE

-We call this method “self-limiting” because the released insects and their offspring are designed to die and disappear from the environment.
+We call this method “self-limiting” because the released insects and the self-limiting gene that they pass on are designed to die and disappear from the environment.

 We release males, because it is the female insects that are directly responsible for spreading disease or producing larvae that damage crops.
 Our males have one job: to find wild females where they live and mate with them.